What is Evening Primrose Oil?

 Evening primrose may also relieve psoriasis and eczema symptoms with its fatty acid content and some patients use it as an alternative treatment.
 Both conditions are caused by inflammation and fatty acids help prevent it, while regulating abnormalities in essential fatty acids in the body.
 However, some researchers conclude that it may not be effective and may cause side effects.
 It is best to consult a doctor before using it as a topical treatment (x, x, x).

 GLA may significantly have significant benefits when it comes to improving elasticity and smoothing wrinkles.
 This is because of the potent antioxidants in evening primrose oil, which help neutralize free radicals and protect the skin from oxidation.
-Evening primrose oil can add hydration and smooth out wrinkles for flawless and youthful looking skin (x).
+It can add hydration and smooth out wrinkles for flawless and youthful looking skin (x).

 Slows Hair Loss